arifulislamat/whisper-voice-transcription/README.md

 - Use GPU if available: ensure CUDA is properly installed
 - Choose a smaller model for faster processing
 - Check if other processes are using GPU resources

+### Windows-Specific Issues

+**❌ `[WinError 2] The system cannot find the file specified`:**

+This is the most common Windows error and means FFmpeg is not installed or not in PATH.

+**Solutions:**

+1. Install FFmpeg following the Windows instructions above
+2. Verify installation: open Command Prompt and run `ffmpeg -version`
+3. If still failing, restart your computer after PATH changes
+4. Check Windows Defender isn't blocking FFmpeg execution

+**❌ Permission denied errors:**

+- Run Command Prompt as Administrator
+- Check Windows Defender/antivirus isn't blocking the application
+- Ensure the `inputs` and `outputs` folders are writable

+**❌ Audio file upload issues in Web Interface:**

+- Try different audio formats (MP3, WAV, M4A)
+- Ensure file isn't corrupted
+- Check file size (very large files may timeout)
+- Use shorter audio clips for testing

+**💡 Windows Tips:**

+- Use Windows Terminal or PowerShell instead of old Command Prompt
+- Place audio files in the `inputs` folder to avoid path issues
+- Avoid special characters in file names

 ### GPU Troubleshooting